 The celebration culminates on the 15th day with the Lantern festival; on this night of the full moon, families mingle in the streets carrying lighted lanterns, often creating a beautiful light display.

-Bottom line: The Chinese New Year for 2016 starts on February 8.
+Bottom line: The Chinese New Year for 2017 starts on February 28.
 The date is determined in the traditional Chinese calendar, which is a lunisolar calendar system, using both lunar and solar cycles to mark time.
-As a result, Chinese New Year falls on different dates each year, between January 21 and February 21 of the conventional Gregorian calendar.
 Each Chinese lunar year is associated with one of 12 animals in the Chinese zodiac.
-For 2016, it’s the Year of the Monkey.
+For 2017, it’s the Year of the Rooster.

 The EarthSky team has a blast bringing you daily updates on your cosmos and world.
 We love your photos and welcome your news tips.
 Earth, Space, Human World, Tonight.